edamamet/nimi-dots/README.md

 ```
 git clone https://github.com/edamamet/nimi-dots.git

-# if it's your first time using stow OR you've un-stowed your config:
+# if it's your first time using stow OR you've already un-stowed your config:
 stow nimi

 # if you're already using stow and don't want to un-stow: